IE 11 is not supported. For an optimal experience visit our site on another browser.

 Key ingredient: 1% ketoconazole | Usage: Twice a week | Size: 7 fl oz | Best for: Dandruff from fungus or yeast, chronic dandruff

-There's a reason this shampoo is Amazon's No. 1 bestseller in both the 2-in-1 Shampoo & Conditioner and the Hair Shampoos product categories, amassing over 63,000 verified five-star ratings — the results speak for themselves, according to reviewers.
+There's a reason this shampoo is Amazon's No. 1 bestseller in both the two-in-one shampoo and conditioner and the Hair Shampoos product categories, amassing over 63,000 verified five-star ratings — the results speak for themselves, according to reviewers.

 This shampoo controls flaking and itching associated with dandruff, thanks to the key ingredient ketoconazole.
 The formula contains 1% strength of the anti-fungal medicine, the concentration typically used to treat this hair condition.